Zoll-e/BackendTest/readme.md

 ### cd into project folder

-> docker-compose up -d
+> docker-compose up --build

 ### This will initialize two contrainers one for our express server and for our database.

 ---

-### Use postman to play around with it, here I provide a json snippets to try out(0.0.0.0:5000/posts):
+### Use postman to play around with it, here I provide a json snippet to try out(0.0.0.0:5000/posts):

 ---